photo/openphoto-wordpress/README.txt

 == Changelog ==

+= 0.9.X =
+* Including openphoto-php as a Git submodule

 = 0.9.3 =
 * Force image sizes to be generated so image src will persist.
 * Add option for image size referenced by the File URL button.